3. Material Aspects and Boundaries

 |Customer privacy||Geberit does not possess sensitive data on end users.
 Data on customers and end users are safeguarded as required by statutory requirements.|

-G4-20/21 Material aspects and report boundaries outside and within the organization
+G4-20/21 Material aspects and report boundaries outside and within the organisation

 In the case of the GRI aspects determined to be material, Geberit’s business activities have an impact on internal and external stakeholders.
 The following table shows the stakeholder groups (within the value chain) for which the impact is material and therefore determines the reporting limits for the information presented.